The Sweet Treat Guide to Southern Vermont: What to eat, drink, & savor near Tanglebloom Cabin

 Tumblewheat Baking — found around the region

 Tumblewheat Baking doesn't have a storefront — instead, you'll find their pastries showing up at coffee shops, cafés, and market pop-ups across southern Vermont, including Patio Coffee and West River Cafe in Brattleboro, and Maple Coffee Co. in Putney.
-Their approach is serious and a little unexpected: a forbidden rice dacquoise, impeccable cinnamon buns, seasonal fruit galettes made with such care that you slow down while eating them.
-Finding their goods in a pastry case when grabbing a coffee feels like a good piece of luck.
+Their approach is serious and a little unexpected: a forbidden rice dacquoise, impeccable cinnamon buns, seasonal fruit galettes made with such care that you can’t help but slow down while savoring them.

 → learn more @tumblewheatbaker